Pete Dunne (author)

-Pete Dunne is an American author, famous for his writings on natural history and birding.
+Pete Dunne (born September 16, 1951) is an American author who writes about natural history and birding.
 He is also the founder of the World Series of Birding, as well as the former director of the Cape May Bird Observatory, Birding Ambassador for the New Jersey Audubon Society, and former publisher of New Jersey Audubon magazine.
 His articles have appeared in most major American birding publications, including Birder's World, Birding, Bird Watcher's Digest, and WildBird, as well as in The New York Times.
 In 2001, he received the Roger Tory Peterson Award from the American Birding Association for lifetime achievement in promoting the cause of birding.